GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0950 - In product controller file, i added upsert method.
 1010 - Added New upsert view for product and modified.
+1030 - Modified get method in product controller and rebulit the application.